Obama's Farewell Address: How Presidents Use This Moment Of Reflection

 "I want all of you to realize how big a job, how hard a job, it is — not for my sake, because I am stepping out of it — but for the sake of my successor," President Harry Truman said.
 "He needs the understanding and the help of every citizen."

 All the presidents look back on their years in office, some lingering on their legacies longer than others.
-There is pride at accomplishment — as expressed by President Ronald Reagan, who thanked the men and women of the Reagan of revolution and talked of proving the pundits wrong.
+There is pride at accomplishment — as expressed by President Ronald Reagan, who thanked the men and women of the Reagan revolution and talked of proving the pundits wrong.

 "Once you begin a great movement, there's no telling where it will end," he said.
 "We meant to change a nation, and instead, we changed a world."